bespoken/bespoken-docs/cli/tutorials/tutorial-local-server-java.md

 permalink: /tutorials/tutorial-local-server-java/
 ---

-# Debugging voice apps locally With Webstorm and Bespoken
+# Debugging your Java voice apps locally with Bespoken

 This tutorial shows you how to get started developing for Alexa with Java and Maven.